 What are the different types of ocean bills of lading?

-In the stages of international shipping, the ocean bill of lading is categorized into various types of bills of lading that track your perishable shipment throughout the transit.
+In the stages of international shipping, the ocean bill of lading is categorized into mainly two types of bills of lading that represents the terms and conditions of the sale of your perishable goods.

 How do you monitor your shipment through the Ocean Bill of Lading?